-The vulnerability studies are led by three thematic research groups during ten months.
-Once the vulnerabilities have been identified, it will be possible to identify the adaptation options for each sector.
-A final workshop on the vulnerability studies will be organized to present and validate the results of the studies and the identified adaptation options to the various actors.
-Finally, policy-briefs will be elaborated to communicate the results to the key actors and radio and TV programmes will be produced to reach local communities.
+The vulnerability studies were led by three thematic research groups during ten months.
+Once the vulnerabilities had been identified, adaptation options for each sector were identified.
+In February 2019, a final workshop on the vulnerability studies was organised to present and validate the results of the studies and the identified adaptation options to the various actors.
+Radio and TV programmes were produced to reach local communities.
+Finally, policy-briefs are being elaborated to communicate the results to the key actors.

 Where we are now…

 Since the launch of the project, the following activities have been conducted :

 - Formation of three thematic research groups, identification of the coordinator of each group and five professors who guide and advise the research groups

 - Development of the methodology of the vulnerability studies

 - Identification of the study areas: